 The first action will be to lead a ‘radical listening’ exercise that will invite women in Ireland to share their experiences of and solutions for the health system.
 This data combined with the available evidence will form the basis for future policy and action to improve women’s health in Ireland.

-The Taskforce is aiming to be open, inclusive and transparent at every stage of its work.
-In a couple of weeks the Taskforce will initiate a "Radical Listening" exercise to enable women in all walks of life right across the country to share their views and experiences of the health sector and health services.
+Further opportunities to engage with the Taskforce will be posted here as the work progresses.
+The Taskforce will initiate a "Radical Listening" exercise in early 2020, to enable women in all walks of life, right across the country to share their views and experiences of the health sector and health services.
 This will be a significant, substantial and large-scale consultation process.

 Each week the Taskforce will invite a range of experts to come in to the Department of Health to inform the work of Taskforce.